fbuessen/SpinParser/README.md

 ### Prepare a task file
 The task file is an XML document which holds all input required to perform an FRG calculation.
 This includes a reference to the underlying lattice, the spin model, information about frequency and cutoff discretizations, and instructions on the measurements to perform.
-An example task file is included in the SpinParser installation under `install/examples/square-Heisenberg.xml`:
+An example task file is included in the SpinParser installation at `examples/square-Heisenberg.xml`:
 ```XML
 <task>
 	<parameters>